With Even Stronger Reason

 "I would prefer it if you called me Mr. Barton," I responded.

-"Preference denied," he replied.
+"Preference denied," he replied in surprisingly adult words.
 I felt a time bomb full of anger explode in my head.
 "Trowa, have you met my father?"

 "Yes."
 My answer was terse.